 Best for Curly Hair: Chicago Comb Model 8 Anti-static Carbon Comb

 This detangler is a big hit for many reasons.
-First, it prevents static thanks to its carbon-fiber core.
-The long tines deliver volume and lift to lifeless hair, and the wide teeth provide gentle detangling powers to curly, natural-textured, and long styles—wet or dry.
+First, it helps prevents static thanks to its carbon-fiber core.
+The long tines help deliver volume and lift to lifeless hair, and the wide teeth provide gentle detangling powers to curly, natural-textured, and long styles—wet or dry.
 And lastly, it’s also an outstanding pick (literally) for burly, coiled beards.

 Best Hair Pick: Pattern Hair Pick

-Coily and extra curly hair require a hair pick when it gets tangled.
+Coily and extra curly hair can often require a hair pick when it gets tangled.
 The pick’s thin, long, and wide-tooth tines help achieve this with minimal tension on the strands.
-Not only does it untangle the most frustrating kinks, but it also deliver lift, volume, length, and bounce because it targets the hair shafts.
+Not only can it untangle the most frustrating kinks, but it can also deliver lift, volume, length, and bounce because it targets the hair shafts.
 It's best used on dry hair, whereas other wide-tooth options are optimal for wet detangling.
 Pattern’s pick is perfect for its size and thumb grip, so you get sturdy, steady strokes on the first go-round, meaning that there's even less pressure put on each strand.

 Best Eco-Friendly: Byrd Pocket Comb